 The Dayton Community Development Association is a 501(c)(3) nonprofit organization focusing primarily on the revitalization of the downtown Dayton area in order to build a high quality, livable, and sustainable community that will grow Dayton’s economy while maintaining a sense of place.
-The DCDA is made up of community members and businesses who volunteer their time.
+The DCDA is made up of community and business members who volunteer their time.
 We meet on the 3rd Thursday of the month in the City Annex, 408 Ferry St., at 6:30 p.m.
 We invite you to attend a meeting, contact us, and join one of our committees!
 We’d love to have you with us!

 DCDA Vision Statement: Dayton is the small town gem of Yamhill County Oregon.
 It is a beautiful, historic, safe, vibrant and diverse community that is both a wonderful place to live and a fun place to visit.